 7. Detachable Trains (aka Panel Trains): Styles for Wedding Gowns

-Suitable for: This type of train is suitable destination and outdoor weddings.
+Suitable for: This type of train is a suitable destination and outdoor wedding.
 It’s for you if you want to wear one wedding gown for both your joining ceremony and reception, but desire different looks – look formal with the trains attached, change to a casual or party look with train removed.
-For example: you can attach the panel train for the church ceremony, and wear your gown without it at the reception.
-A lighter dress without the train offers the convenience to moving around and dancing in your wedding gown.
+For example, you can attach the panel train for the church ceremony, and wear your gown without it at the reception.
+A lighter dress without the train offers the convenience of moving around and dancing in your wedding gown.

 SHOPPING TIP: Instead of worrying about choosing the right dress style and deciding an appropriate train, you may want to focus first on finding the best wedding gown, and later shop for a detachable train or even have a good tailor sew one for that gown.
 Some brides do that.

 Conclusion: What’s Your Own Train Style or Length?

 The bridal gown train makes walking down the aisle so beautiful, and something every guest looks forward to.
 The train significantly changes the shape (silhouette) of the entire wedding gown, adding more elegance and drama – especially when the bride is walking down the aisle for the bridal procession.
 Longer trains (chapel/ cathedral/ royal trains) add more drama when the bride is walking down the aisle.
 Shorter trains (sweep & court trains) also look amazing.
 And, detachable trains are a great option to transform any simple/ casual style wedding gown without trains.